byuksel/node-module-with-unittests-template/README.md

 #### ./test/output/coveragereport.html ####

 This is an important file.
 It tells you how much your unittests cover your code.
-I recommend to have full coverage at >98% as it will help you to catch bugs early on.
+I recommend you to have full coverage at >98% as it will help you to catch bugs early on.

 #### ./test/output/output.txt ####

 Test results from the node run of the unittests.

-## projectparams section of Gruntfile.js ##
+## 'projectparams' section of Gruntfile.js ##

 This section has all the parameters necessary to run the scaffolding correctly.
+You can change these parameters according to your project's specifics.

 Description of the variables in projectparams: